Curious about how to swim with sea turtles in the wild? This guide to swimming with turtles in Akumal will outline everything you need to know.

 The beach hustlers in Akumal are NO JOKE, you guys.
 Typically I’m a pretty relaxed traveler, but I was NOT in the mood for such an intense sales pitch that morning.

-I was already frazzled because Héctor and I had arrived 30 minutes late to the colectivo station in Playa del Carmen, leaving our friends (The Traveling Lovebirds) waiting on the street in the heat.
+I was already frazzled because we’d had arrived 30 minutes late to the colectivo station in Playa del Carmen, leaving our friends waiting on the street in the heat.
 I HATE being late for anything, and when I am, I get frantic.
-That particular morning I was starving, and we’d had to make a pit stop for granola bars to stave off hangry-ness for the 30-minute colectivo ride to Akumal.
+That particular morning I was starving, and we’d had to make a pit stop for granola bars to stave off hangry-ness for the 30-minute colectivo ride from Playa del Carmen to Akumal.

 I was concerned (foolishly) that there would be nowhere to buy snacks when we arrived, but of course, there was an Oxxo (Mexico’s version of 7/11, only better) 50m from Akumal beach.
 Because, Mexico.